 The United States is the third-largest cotton producing country in the world, and its cotton quality is highly prized by the global textile industry.
 While American cotton farmers use advanced production methods, they still face sustainability challenges like herbicide resistance, soil erosion, and regional irrigation water shortages.

 In response to demand from our brand members, retailers, suppliers, and interested farmer groups, we launched a Better Cotton programme in the United States in 2014.
-Since then, we have been working closely with the American cotton industry to establish a US Better Cotton supply chain.
-There are now more than 120 Better Cotton farmers in 14 states.
+Since then, we have been working closely with the American cotton industry to grow the US Better Cotton supply chain.
+There are now more than 365 BCI Farmers in 14 states.
 Together, they grew over 238,000 metric tonnes (1.1 million bales) of Better Cotton in 2017 – 5% of the US crop.

-Major merchants are now actively trading US Better Cotton, and many major North American suppliers and manufacturers are joining BCI in response to strong demand from BCI member brands and retailers.
-A listing of North American BCI members can be found here.
+Major merchants are now actively trading US Better Cotton, and many major North American suppliers and manufacturers are joining BCI in response to strong demand from BCI Retailer and Brand Members.
+A listing of North American BCI Members can be found here.

-In 2015, BCI piloted a group assurance model that takes account of advanced US growing practices and a strong national regulatory environment.
-A group manager—typically from a coop, merchant, gin, or grower association—provides farm-level support, gathers data, conducts farm visits, and coordinates independent 3rd party verification.
-This new approach ensures the integrity of the Better Cotton Standard System while reducing the cost and administrative burden for farmers.
+Most US Better Cotton farms participate as part of an assurance group, in which a group manager—typically from a coop, merchant, gin, or grower association—provides farm-level support, gathers data, conducts farm visits, and coordinates independent 3rd party verification.
+This approach ensures the integrity of the Better Cotton Standard System while accounting for the country’s advanced growing practices and strong regulations.
 For more information, contact USA Country Manager, Scott Exo.

 Despite many advances over the years, American cotton farmers still face sustainability challenges.
 In many parts of the US Cotton Belt, farmers are struggling to manage weeds that have developed resistance to common herbicides, making it necessary to use different materials and/or herbicide rotations to mitigate resistance.
 California, known for its long-staple varieties, has experienced a multi-year drought, making irrigation water both scarce and costly.
 In other regions, like West Texas, water tables are falling, compelling farmers to invest in more efficient irrigation methods, or transition to less water-intensive crops.
 Some Better Cotton farmers are installing drip irrigation, which can reduce irrigation water needs by up to 50%.